 The mission of The Providence Center School is to help students cultivate the ability to manage emotions and behavior in order to become successful life-long learners.

-Our team of certified special education teachers, teaching assistants, a masters level clinical therapists utilize a strength-based approach to address each student’s individual academic, social and mental health needs.
+Our team of certified special education teachers, teaching assistants, and masters level clinical therapists utilize a strength-based approach to address each student’s individual academic, social and mental health needs.
 Our goal is to help students cultivate the ability to manage emotions and behavior by using constructive, positive reinforcement methods.

 At the center of our curriculum is the Social and Emotional Learning (SEL) standards as identified by the Collaborative for Academic, Social and Emotional Learning (CASEL).